slytherinux/dawn-todos/README.md

 # dawn-todos
-a vanilla js project I am working on to learn coding it would be appreciated if others like me could join to make it better.
+a vanilla js project I am working on to learn coding it would be appreciated if others like me or experienced developers could join to make it better.